Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 If this limit ever needed to be exteneded, the router contract could be constructed at a bytecode level, or even switched at any time to a storage based approach (which wouldnt be good for runtime gas costs).

+#### Does the architecture add a lot of runtime gas overhead?

+This might be the biggest con of this architecture, since it actually goes through two proxies before actually hitting any implementation code.

+A simple measurement of this can be found in the SystemModule tests:
+* setOwner (directly on implementation): 25043 gas
+* setOwner (via router): 26122
+* setOwner (via main proxy): 28862 gas

+Thus, the router seems to add ~1000 gas, and the main proxy ~3000 gas.
+This means that the transparent proxy adds approx. 3x gas to calls and any optimization should possibly target that instead of the router.

 #### Do runtime gas costs increase as the router grows in size?

 TBD